Creating an Autonity full node¶

 Here is a short Docker cheat sheet showing useful operations

-Connect to your node from your local host¶
+Connect to your node from your local machine¶

-Use the Autonity Node.JS Console on your local host to connect to your node:
+Use the Autonity Node.JS Console installed on your local machine to connect to your node:

 At the command line prompt of